Malaysia | How to Do Business in Asia – Connection Economy

-There is, however, certain customs which are common and should not be ignored.
-For instance, in China influenced countries (Singapore, Hong Kong, PRC) you should a person your business card with both hands, and accept with both hands.
+There are, however, certain customs which are common and should not be ignored.
+For instance, in China-influenced countries (Singapore, Hong Kong, PRC) you should hand a person your business card with both hands, and accept with both hands.

 Making Business Connections in Asia as a Foreigner

-I’ve done business in many different countries and cultures around the globe, and compared to the United States – it is dramatic the difference to Asia the importance of meeting people in person.
+I’ve done business in many different countries and cultures around the globe, and compared to the United States – it is dramatic how different the importance of meeting people in person is in Asia.

 The interesting thing about making connections is that it is oftentimes a crapshoot.
 People can waste your time, others have nothing to offer, and its difficult to come across as genuine when you are busy playing a game of social Darwinism.